pps83/cccc/README.md

 however, in earlier versions (3.pre-*) the recommended way of building the software was by using the BAT and SH scripts in the top directory of the distribution as appropriate for your platform.
-On Win32, the script build_w32vc.bat builds the software with Microsoft Visual C++ version 5 or 6 (locations within the script may need to be modified according to which you have and whether it is installed at the default position in the filesystem).
+On Win32, the script build_w32vc.bat builds the software with Microsoft Visual C++.
+Newer versions (vs2017 and newer) should work automatically.
+Older versions like 5 or 6: locations within the script may need to be modified according to which you have and whether it is installed at the default position in the filesystem).
 On Linux and similar platforms the shell script build_posixgcc.sh should still work.